lauracarpaciu/Work/README.md

 ### Deployment Patterns

-#### Blue Green Deployment and Canary Deployment

-Having a way to serve different versions of the model can be useful for easy roll back (blue green deployment) or if you want to gradually switch to a newer version (canary deployment).
+Having a way to serve different versions of the model can be useful for easy roll back (blue green deployment) or to gradually switch to a newer version (canary deployment).
 For TF Serving, this is done through a `model_config_file`.
 Model_config file and the models are present in the folder SERVING

 ### Monitor and Maintain System